Diabetic cardiomyopathy: Pathophysiology

 Defects in cellular processes such as autophagy and mitophagy are thought to contribute to the development of diabetic cardiomyopathy.
 Diabetic cardiomyopathy is characterized functionally by ventricular dilation, enlargement of heart cells, prominent interstitial fibrosis and decreased or preserved systolic function in the presence of a diastolic dysfunction.

 While it has been evident for a long time that the complications seen in diabetes are related to the hyperglycemia associated to it, several factors have been implicated in the pathogenesis of the disease.
-Etiologically, four main causes are responsible for the development of heart failure in diabetic cardiomyopathy: microangiopathy and related endothelial dysfunction, autonomic neuropathy, metabolic alterations that include abnormal glucose use and increased fatty acid oxidation, generation and accumulation of free radicals, and alterations in ion homeostasis, especially calcium transients.
+Etiologically, four main causes are responsible for the development of heart failure in diabetic cardiomyopathy: microangiopathy and related endothelial dysfunction, autonomic neuropathy, metabolic/lipidomic alterations (abnormal glucose use, increased fatty acid oxidation), generation and accumulation of free radicals, and alterations in ion homeostasis, especially calcium transients.
 Additional effects include inflammation and upregulation of local angiotensin systems.

-Diabetic cardiomyopathy may be associated with restrictive (HFPEF) and dilated phenotypes (HFREF).
-HFPEF results predominantly from hyperinsulinemia, hyperglycemia, lipotoxicity, AGEs and microvascular rarefication.
-HFREF is associated with autoimmunity, hyperglycemia, lipotoxicity, microvascular rarefication and AGE formation.
+Diabetic cardiomyopathy may be associated with restrictive (HFpEF) and dilated phenotypes (HFrEF).
+HFpEF results predominantly from hyperinsulinemia, hyperglycemia, lipotoxicity, AGEs and microvascular rarefication.
+HFrEF is associated with autoimmunity, hyperglycemia, lipotoxicity, microvascular rarefication and AGE formation.